wpexpertsio/WP-Multi-Store-Locator/readme.txt

 * Can  manage Store Tags.
 * Can add shortcode [store_locator_show] to show Store Locator.
 * Measure the distances in either km or miles.
+* Option to change placeholder for search fields
+* Add your custom marker icon
+* Search Toggle Disable / Enable option
 * user can  manage Map Settings like Show map on frontend,Map Width,Map Height,Map Type,Search Unit,Search radius options,Enable Search
 with categories,Enable Search with Tags,Show street view control,Show map type control,Zoom by scroll on map,Marker Clusterer,Cluster Size,User Marker, and more…..
+* Generate a directory based on the store locations.

 = Features Frontend highlights : =